lydell/eslint-plugin-simple-import-sort/README.md

 - [import/first] makes sure all imports are at the top of the file. (autofixable)
 - [import/newline-after-import] makes sure there’s a newline after the imports. (autofixable)
 - [import/no-duplicates] merges import statements of the same file. (autofixable, mostly)
-- For Node.js code, `simple-import-sort/imports` is turned off and replaced with [import/order] for sorting of `require` calls.

-With the above configuration, you don’t need to scroll to the top of the file to add another import.
-Just put it above your function!
-ESLint will then snap it into place (at the top of the file, in order, and without duplicates).

 ## Not for everyone